 Hagia Sophia tried to reestablished its ties to its traditional sister churches in the city, like the nearby Theotokos of the Chalkoprateion.
 This was a great burden on the finances of the church as many of these churches were in a semi-ruinous condition.
 Their wooden roofs were in great danger of fires and their fragile vaults precariously awaited the next earthquake.
 Some of them had to be abandoned or demolished.

 In 1320 a survey of the building indicated the north and east sides of the church were in danger of collapse.
 Andronikos II commissioned the repairs, and the historian Gregoras says that he paid for them out of a portion of the estate of the empress Irene, who died in 1317 and was buried in the Pantokrator Monastery.
-Immense butresses were erected - called pyramids - against the church to stabilize it.
+Immense buttresses were erected - called pyramids - against the church to stabilize it.
+They were built by cheap refugee labor, the city was filled with unemployed Greek Christians who had fled the Turkish conquest of the remaining Byzantine possessions in western Asia Minor.
+The building of the buttresses involved the transport of vast amounts of stone from a number of Byzantine churches that were either in ruin or about to collapse.
+The famous ancient churches of St. Menas and the Holy Martyrs were demolished.
 You can see the eastern buttresses below.
-One effect of these buttresses was the reduction of light in the church.
+One effect of these buttresses was the huge reduction of light in the church.
 These buttresses have never been investigated fully, who knows what could found in them.
+They must be built of stone-faced with rubble cores.
+The stone is most likely Proconnesian marble.
+Andronikos wanted to do more work in Hagia Sophia but was prevented from doing so by the insane civil wars of the 14th century.

 The last collapse of the eastern part of the dome and great eastern arch was in 1346 and has been mentioned earlier.
-It took down a large part of the pendentives, the eastern arch and part of the dome.
+Beginning in mid-October, after a series of earthquakes in 1343, a fissure opened up in the eastern vaults and the great arch began to sag, which resulted in bricks and mosaic cubes raining into the sanctuary; no repairs were initiated and the vaults collapsed on their own 3 years later in 1346.
+This collapse down a large part of the pendentives, the eastern arch and part of the dome.
+The new buttresses were, obviously, ineffective in preventing the collapse.
 One account of the the time described the damage:

 "On Friday night, 19 May 6854 , during the reign of Anna Palaiologina and her son, John [V] Palaiologos, when John Aprenos was patriarch, the eastern part of the church of St. Sophia (i.e., the one apse, the third of the dome, etc.) collapsed and destroyed the beautiful ambo, the iconostasis, and all the holy icons.
 And on Friday 6 October 6855 , the reconstruction of the semi-dome together with the arch was completed."